thoughtworksarts/thoughtworksarts.github.io/app/_posts/2020-04-02-ai-brainwave-opera-world-premiere.markdown

    ratio='56'
    caption='AIBO developmental highlight reel 2019, filmed by Mary Marinopoulou' %}

-From the summer 2019 through the winter of 2020, Pearlman worked with the [Human-Computer Interaction Lab at Tallinn University](https://www.tlu.ee/en/humancomputerinteraction) under the aegis of [GoProSocial](https://vertigo.starts.eu/calls/starts-residencies-call-3/projects/goprosocial/detail/), led by Aleksandar Väljamäe,  the [Estonian Academy of Art](https://www.artun.ee/en/home/) and the [Estonian Academy of Music and Theater](https://eamt.ee/en/).
+From the summer 2019 through the winter of 2020, Pearlman worked with the [Human-Computer Interaction Lab at Tallinn University](https://www.tlu.ee/en/humancomputerinteraction) under the aegis of [GoProSocial](https://vertigo.starts.eu/calls/starts-residencies-call-3/projects/goprosocial/detail/), led by Aleksandar Väljamäe.
+She also collaborated with the [Estonian Academy of Art](https://www.artun.ee/en/home/) and the [Estonian Academy of Music and Theater](https://eamt.ee/en/).

-Technical director Hans Gunter Lock worked with Pearlman to develop a [MaxMSP](https://cycling74.com/products/max/) speech-to-text feedback display as a mode of connection between the performer and the AIBO character in the Google Cloud.
+Technical director Hans Gunter Lock worked with Pearlman developing, among a number of tools, a [MaxMSP](https://cycling74.com/products/max/) speech-to-text feedback display as a mode of connection between the performer and the AIBO character in the Google Cloud.

 Rehearsals and specialized training were conducted with Strauta, including training in contact improvisation.
 Pearlman then worked with Heng, based in Singapore, Sonmo, based in Thailand and Zhou based in Texas to develop and test the GPT-2 database that formed the backbone of the AIBO character.